THE WARNER BROTHERS

 Over the years, the local interpretation of traditional American music has evolved a distinctive style – with a uniquely Melbourne twist.
 In the ‘70s, ‘80s and ‘90s Melbourne country musicians combined a reverence for the traditions of American music with an Australian swagger – and a particular Melbourne penchant for ironic humour and a knack for telling a good yarn.

-In the mid 1980s when Dan Warner and James Stewart started playing as a guitar duo in the inner city pubs of Melbourne, much of their set consisted of the songs of the American artists that both young musicians had grown up listening to: Little Feat; Hank Williams; Commander Cody; Ry Cooder; Bob Dylan; Tom Waits.
+In the mid 1980s when Dan Warner and James Stewart started playing as a guitar duo in the inner city pubs of Melbourne, much of their set consisted of the songs of the American artists that both Dan and James had grown up listening to: Little Feat; Hank Williams; Commander Cody; Ry Cooder; Bob Dylan; Tom Waits.
 Dan and James’s set also featured the songs of local Australian bands, in turn, influenced by American music: The Dingoes, Richard Clapton and Cold Chisel.

 In the ‘80s, The Beehive Hotel in Hawthorn was a well-known country music venue.
 Dan & James began playing a Friday night residency at The Beehive from the middle of 1986.
 The duo gigs went well.
-Dan & James’s country-tinged set started to bring a new generation of music-lovers interested in American music to the pub.
+Dan & James’s country-tinged set started to bring to the pub a new generation of music-lovers interested in American music.
 The gigs were long, drawn-out and boozy.
 In 1987, the duo added a rhythm section, James Carden on drums and Malcolm McBeath on bass.
-As a joke, some members of the regular crowd at the Beehive began to call the nameless band, ‘The Warner Brothers’.
+As a joke, some members of the regular crowd at the Beehive began to call the nameless band ‘The Warner Brothers’.

 During the next five years, The Warner Brothers set about serving their musical apprenticeship in the pubs of Melbourne and in the country towns of Victoria and NSW.
 The band played a lot of gigs, hundreds of them: The Prince of Wales; The Riverside Inn, The Prince Patrick; The John Barleycorn; The Lord Newry; The Auburn; The Albion Inn; The Station; The Great Britain; The Corner; The Richmond Club; The Moonee Valley (The Warner Brothers were one of the first bands to play The Punters Club).
 The band also became a favourite of local biker clubs – The Warner Brothers played The Hells Angels’ music festival at Broadford on two occasions.

-The Warner Brothers’ set at this time mainly consisted of the songs of rockabilly and country legends such as Sid King, Wanda Jackson, Commander Cody, Hank Williams; Billy Lee Riley.
+The Warner Brothers’ set in the early days consisted, mainly, of the songs of rockabilly and country legends, such as Sid King, Wanda Jackson, Commander Cody, Hank Williams, Billy Lee Riley.
 The band also continued to throw in some Dylan and Neil Young.
-Dan & James would have seen themselves following in the tradition of the Melbourne bands half a generation above them, many of whom The Warner Brothers had shared a bill with: The Paramount Trio, Boogie Two Shoes, The Crummy Cowboys, The Dancehall Racketeers.
+Dan & James would have seen themselves following in the tradition of the Melbourne bands half a generation above them, many of whom The Warner Brothers had shared a bill with: The Pelaco Brothers, The Paramount Trio, Boogie Two Shoes, The Crummy Cowboys, The Dancehall Racketeers.